ktarpey/watchlist-client-js/docs/content/concepts/security.md

 * The signing system should be trusted to keep time correctly.
 * The cryptography uses battle-tested code.
 This means you'll probably want to find a third-party library to help.

-Here is an example written for Node.js.
-It uses a third-party library called [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken#readme).
+Here is an example written for Node.js using the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken#readme) library.

 ```js
 const jwt = require('jsonwebtoken');